Construction Rating: | starstarstarstarstar_border |

 Parts List:

-I've forever been intimidated by rockets with paper transitions, me bucko, and that, coupled with t' need t' eventually make me own 6080 centerin' rings (this was a "spare parts" build,) made me put this idea onto t' back burner once I had gathered t' bulk o' t' parts.
-Arrr!
-Blimey!
+I've forever been intimidated by rockets with paper transitions, and that, shiver me timbers, coupled with t' need t' eventually make me own 6080 centerin' rings (this be a "spare parts" build,) made me put this idea onto t' back burner once I had gathered t' bulk o' t' parts.
+Avast, me proud beauty!
 My first attempt at a paper transition had come t' a bad end due t' some apparent miscommunication betwixt t' program and me printer, an occurrence that took t' wind out o' me sails in a big way.

 Things went pretty smartly from that point.
-Begad!
 I decided t' stick with t' stock size fins, so that meant goin' with t' Estes Viking-style fin orientation.
-Avast!
 I also decided t' go with an internal launch lug mounted on t' side o' t' BT-60.
-This meant that I'd need t' make holes in me beautiful handmade centerin' rings, so I found and icepick and gouged me way through both.
-It also meant that I'd have t' find a way through t' transition, also nay a problem, arrr, but also nay an aesthetic high point o' this bird.
+Avast, me proud beauty!
+This meant that I'd need t' make holes in me beautiful handmade centerin' rings, me bucko, arrr, so I found and icepick and gouged me way through both.
+Aye aye!

-Finishing:

-T' basswood fins didn't need a lot o' help hidin' t' grain, so I went with one coat o' thinned Fill & Finish and a couple o' coats o' primer, which be how it looked for t' first two flights.
-Begad!
-From thar I sprayed t' fin can with a no-name blue, me bucko, shiver me timbers, Valspar silver and Testor's Candy Apple Red that I'd wanted t' try for a long time.
 Avast!
-T' nose cone had been sprayed silver when I did t' mid-section o' t' rocket, which played right into t' Testor's, which is supposed t' be sprayed over silver or gold metallic.
 Blimey!
+It also meant that I'd have t' find a way through t' transition, also nay a problem, me hearties, but also nay an aesthetic high point o' this bird.

+Finishing:

+T' basswood fins didn't need a lot o' help hidin' t' grain, so I went with one coat o' thinned Fill & Finish and a couple o' coats o' primer, ya bilge rat, which be how it looked for t' first two flights.
+Aye aye!
+Blimey!
+From thar I sprayed t' fin can with a no-name blue, me bucko, Valspar silver and Testor's Candy Apple Red that I'd wanted t' try for a long time.
 Avast, me proud beauty!
-Blimey!
-I be a little concerned about t' possibility o' crazing, but t' Candy Apple coated nicely and looked great without a hint o' crazing.
-Begad!
-Ya scallywag!
-Blimey!
+Avast, me proud beauty!
+T' nose cone had been sprayed silver when I did t' mid-section o' t' rocket, me bucko, which played right into t' Testor's, which is supposed t' be sprayed over silver or gold metallic.
+I be a little concerned about t' possibility o' crazing, arrr, but t' Candy Apple coated nicely and looked great without a hint o' crazing.
+Avast, me proud beauty!
 I had planned t' print up a set o' stock decals t' finish t' project, but some o' t' no-name blue metallic pulled away from t' scrap o' BT-80 that made up t' lower body tube durin' t' unmaskin' and I kind o' lost me enthusiasm for t' project.
 Begad!
+Aye aye!
+For those who might be interested in followin' in me clown shoe footprints, Sandman has a decal set that he put together.

+Flight:

+Ten minutes later I was parked off t' side o' US 27, me hearties, realizin' that despite t' beautiful day, me bucko, me bucko, t' convertible may have been a mistake.
+Arrr!
 Blimey!
+Despite me careful packin' o' t' days birds, me bucko, me hearties, two were damaged, shiver me timbers, one o' them bein' t' Vector G. Ahoy!
 Blimey!
-For those who might be interested in followin' in me clown shoe footprints, me hearties, Sandman has a decal set that he put together.

-Flight:

-Ten minutes later I was parked off t' side o' US 27, realizin' that despite t' beautiful day, t' convertible may have been a mistake.
 Avast, me proud beauty!
-Ya scallywag!
 Blimey!
-Despite me careful packin' o' t' days birds, two were damaged, one o' them bein' t' Vector G. Turns out that t' hasty fin attachment on Saturday evenin' was over a painted section o' t' scrap BT-80.
-I didn't think t' sand t' paint t' rough it up, matey, and somethin' as slight as fallin' over in t' back o' t' car was enough t' sprin' a fin despite t' double fillets.
-Avast!
+Turns out that t' hasty fin attachment on Saturday evenin' be over a painted section o' t' scrap BT-80.
+Arrr!
 Blimey!
-Once at t' field I roughed up t' area where t' fin had been, then re-glued it with LocTite Gel CA. Good enough for a couple o' flights, I hoped.
+I didn't think t' sand t' paint t' rough it up, and somethin' as slight as fallin' over in t' back o' t' car was enough t' sprin' a fin despite t' double fillets.
+Blimey!
+Blimey!
+Once at t' field I roughed up t' area where t' fin had been, then re-glued it with LocTite Gel CA. Avast!
+Blimey!
+Good enough for a couple o' flights, me bucko, I hoped.

 Recovery:

 Several years ago I won an Ebay auction for some clear plastic parachutes that came 10 for $1.
+Avast!
 They got shuffled around durin' our move in 2005 and recently resurfaced.
+Arrr!
+I hadn't thought o' a parachute when I left t' house, so I had t' scramble come flight day.
 Ya scallywag!
-I hadn't thought o' a parachute when I left t' house, so I had t' scramble come flight day.
-Blimey!
-Begad!
-T' chute performed perfectly, shiver me timbers, arrr, and it would be difficult t' find fault with t' deal now.
+Arrr!
+T' chute performed perfectly, shiver me timbers, me hearties, me hearties, and it would be difficult t' find fault with t' deal now.

 Summary:

 Pro's: Performance.
-Arrr!
 T' sheer gooniness o' it all.

 Con's: Some o' t' "spare parts" I used had been previously used as paint tubes which made fin attachment a challenge.
-Ahoy!
+Avast!
+Blimey!
+Begad!
+Blimey!
 T' pizza and win' ad that I used for t' transition was too thin and slick and wouldn't accept t' thin CA that I normally use t' beef cardstock up.

 Sponsored Ads